 This question is close to my heart.
 I bought a house a couple of years ago, and the yard is filled—FILLED—with Bermuda grass that the former owner must have purposely seeded into the lawn.
 For me, Bermuda grass presents a mind-boggling obstacle to pleasurable gardening.
 Bermuda grass laughs at your thorough weeding job and respects no boundaries.
 It quickly and ceaselessly overtakes your garden beds without any regard for your prospective harvest.
 Once you have planted, it is nearly impossible to weed it out without destroying your veggies and flowers.

 Although Bermuda grass (Cynodon dactylon) is considered an excellent pasture grass, it is a gardener’s nightmare.
-This highly invasive grass originated in Africa and is prevalent in the southeastern and southwestern USA.
+This highly invasive grass originated in the eastern hemisphere, was once promoted by the USDA as a high-value forage crop and lawngrass, and is now prevalent in the southeastern and southwestern USA.
 Bermuda grass is also called wiregrass, couch grass, and devil’s grass (very appropriate nickname!)
 It reproduces in three ways—by seed, by above-ground vine-like shoots (stolons), and by below-ground shoots (rhizomes).
 Seeds remain viable in the ground for a couple of years.
 It is extremely difficult to kill even with multiple applications of strong herbicides.

 Adjectives in my research described Bermuda grass as evil and tenacious with roots that “go to China.”
 Texas garden designer Liz Klein likened it to “tiny running bamboo.”
 It is very devious and sneaks its way into your yard by growing in difficult-to-reach spots—alongside the foundation of your house, mixed into the iris bulbs, and along rock borders.
 It rebounds at an astonishing rate, and grows straight across your paved driveway without missing a beat.